 This is Steve from SKG Renovations with another important addition to my shower niche series.

-The standard shower niche height is between 36″ and 40″ off the shower floor (to the base of the niche).
-The typical or standard shower niche height for tub/ showers is between 25″ and 30″ (to accommodate bathers).
+The standard shower niche height from floor is between 36″ and 40″ (to the base of the niche).
+The typical or standard shower niche height from floor for tub/ showers is between 25″ and 30″ (to accommodate bathers).

 Although I’ve found that most people end up deciding on a narrow range of shower niche heights when presented with all the information, there’s still a vast array of different shower & bathroom niche heights out there.